top of page

 - Excellent attention to detail and communication skills

-GREAT HALL DOCENT
+GREAT HALL OF SHELLS DOCENT

 • Purpose: To educate visitors about shells and the mollusks that create them.
 Engage with guests and enhance guest experience while in the Museum.